Celestial317/Crowd_Counting-Analysis/README.md

 2. Segment humans using DepthPro and fuse with density map
 3. Use optical flow to compute motion vectors in masked regions
 4. Extract motion features like speed, vorticity, confusion index, etc.
-5. Predict crowd emotion → predict crowd behavior
+5. Predict crowd emotion → Predict crowd behavior

 ## Credits